 These can be found in subculture, but also within the entrenched culture.The Civilization of Illiteracy

-subculture, sub-kul′tūr, n. in bacteriology, a culture derived from a previous one.
+Subculture, sub-kul′tūr, n. in bacteriology, a culture derived from a previous one.

-A culture made by transferring to a fresh medium microorganisms from a previous culture.
+- A culture made by transferring to a fresh medium microorganisms from a previous culture.